iq-motion-control/iq-module-communication-python/README.md

 ![tag](https://img.shields.io/github/v/tag/iq-motion-control/iq-module-communication-python)
 ![release](https://img.shields.io/github/release/iq-motion-control/iq-module-communication-python/all.svg)

-This library is to talk to any IQ Control devices from mulititude of communication protocoles.
+This library is to talk to any IQ Control devices from mulititude of communication protocols.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+To Learn more about this API, Read the [Communications API Documentation](https://iq-motion-control-iqmotion.readthedocs-hosted.com/en/latest/)

 ### Prerequisites

 #### Pipenv

+Read the second part of [this](https://hackernoon.com/reaching-python-development-nirvana-bb5692adf30c) and [this](https://pipenv-fork.readthedocs.io/en/latest/basics.html) for more information on pipenv.

 Windows and mac users: